 Google is the big major search engine and will constantly move the goal posts.

-To recap what has happened in the last 3 years, Google let loose an update to Panda in 2011 and this set out to filter low quality pages.
+To recap what has happened.
+Google let loose an update to Panda in 2011 and this set out to filter low quality pages.
 In 2012 Penguin 1 was let loose and sort out websites that were over optimised.
 So this shook up the field of optimising for the search engines completely.
 More followed in May 2013 when penguin 2 came along and was tougher than Penguin 1.
+Since then Google's focus has included mobile friendliness, responsive web site design and usability.

 Google’s tolerance of certain techniques has shifted.
 What this means that the line between white-hat techniques and the black-hat techniques has moved from between the two and now closer to the white-hat side of things.
 This has expanded the methods and strategies Google does not approve of.